Investigating the hyperparameter space of deep neural network models for reaction coordinates: Methods

 \subsection{Hyperparameter tuning and DNN model optimization}

 The hyperparameters in the current DNN, {\nlayer}, {\nnode}, and {\lmd}, are not unique and can strongly affect the performance of the DNN model.
-Here we employ the hyperparameter tuning approach using the Bayesian optimization method to determine these parameters in an automatic manner.
+Here we employ the hyperparameter tuning approach using the Bayesian optimization method with Gaussian process\cite{WU201926} to determine these parameters in an automatic manner.

 The hyperparameter tuning and DNN model optimization are performed in two stages.
 First, the data is divided into training and validation set at a ratio of 8:2. {\nlayer} is searched between 2 and 5, and {\nnode} are explored separately for each layer, which are chosen within the range from 100 to 5000 in 100 increments. {\lmd} is explored between 0.0001 to 0.100 with 20 points equally spaced in logarithmic scale.
 The initial values for these parameters are chosen randomly within the exploration range.
-Bayesian optimization was performed for 150 trials, where the DNN model for each hyperparameter was trained for a maximum of 1000 epochs using Eq. \ref{eq:cross_entropy}.
+Bayesian optimization was performed for 150 trials unless otherwise noted, where the DNN model for each hyperparameter was trained for a maximum of 1000 epochs using Eq. \ref{eq:cross_entropy}.
 Early stopping was applied when the value of loss function for the validation set did not improve for 5 consecutive steps.
-The performance of the model at each step was evaluated using the root-mean-square error (RMSE) for the validation set, calculated as a difference between the predicted and reference $p_B$.
+The performance of the model at each step was evaluated using the root-mean-square error (RMSE) for the validation set, calculated as a difference between the predicted and reference $p_\mathrm{B}$.
 After the optimal choice of the parameters are determined, the data are unified and re-partitioned into training, validation, and test sets at a ratio of 5:1:4, and the DNN model is optimized for 1000 epochs with the same criteria for Early Stopping.
-The Keras Tuner\cite{omalley2019kerastuner} library was used to implement the DNN model.
+The Keras Tuner\cite{omalley2019kerastuner} library was used to implement the hyperparameter tuning with Gaussian process.